bobbingwide/slog/README.md

 - The results you get on a particular site depend on the daily trace summary prefix.
 - This defaults to `bwtrace.vt`

+# Does it profile an individual request?

+No. If you want to profile individual requests then you will need more granular information.

 # How has it been used?

-Originally developed in Herb Miller's play area to help compare performance of different hosting solutions it was extended at the end of 2015 during the "12 days of Christmas" analysing the effect of the top 12 WordPress plugins on server execution time.
-This logic has since been moved into the wp-top12 plugin.
+- Slog was originally developed to help compare the performance of 3 different hosting solutions.
+- It was extended at the end of 2015 during the "12 days of Christmas" to analyse the effect of the top 12 WordPress plugins on server execution time.
+- A lot of data was produced, but the charts were never published.
+- In subsequent years I compared the performance of different versions of WordPress 4.4 through 4.7
+- The recent improvements have been developed to help measure the effect of selected plugins on server side performance.

-slog ( not quite an abbreviation of "trace log" ) is the generalised version of the code that might enable others to perform their own analysis.
+slog, which is a contraction of "trace log", is the generalised version of the code that might enable others to perform their own analysis.

-It is still a bespoke version for use by Herb Miller on bobbingwide, oik-plugins and wp-a2z.
+For other bespoke routines to analyse daily trace summary files see the slog-bloat plugin.

 ## Screenshots
-1. slog in action
+1. Slog admin > Reports tab - Form
+2. Slog admin > Reports tab - Chart
+3. Slog admin > Reports tab - Table
+4. Slog admin > Compare tab
+5. Slog admin > Download tab
+6. Slog admin > Filter tab
+7. Slog admin > Settings tab

 ## Upgrade Notice
+# 1.2.0
+Now includes logic merged from slog-bloat.

 # 1.1.3
 Improved the Report title.